kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 4.	_%description -_ the description section usually contains description about the package.

-5.	_%build -_ This is the section that is responsible for performing the build.<br>
-Usually the %build section is an _sh_ script.
+5.	_%build -_ This is the section that is responsible for performing the build.\s\s Usually the %build section is an _sh_ script.

 6.	_%install -_ the % install section is also

-> ## Blockquoted header
->
-> This is blockquoted text.
->
-> This is a second paragraph within the blockquoted text.